intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/pytorch.md

 ```

 # Examples
-Here we provide a simple end to end example, where we use TorchNet and TorchCriterion to
+Here we provide a simple end to end example, where we use TorchModel and TorchLoss to
 train a simple model with Spark DataFrame.
 ```python
 #